-The work of the Probation and Welfare Service has its primary focus on public safety.
+The work of the Probation Service has its primary focus on public safety.
 While offenders must be held accountable for their actions, and crime must be met by an effective sanction, community sanctions are preferable to custodial ones, wherever possible.

 We also engage with offenders, their families and others to facilitate positive change in offenders’ lives and to reduce offending and make communities safer.